Intersection Observer Patterns

 The basic usage is in the browser tutorial.
 This guide covers the patterns that come up in real applications: lazy loading, scroll-triggered animations, infinite scroll, and sticky section tracking.

-How the Observer Works
+How the observer works

 You create an observer with a callback and options, then tell it which elements to watch: